This is a complete guide to DADGAD tuning for beginners and is part of our larger series on alternate tunings. In the article below you’ll learn:

 One of the features of playing chords in DADGAD tuning is it allows for a number of simple chord shapes e.g. played using just one finger that in turn incorporate open string drones e.g. holding the fretted note with an underlying open string ringing out beneath.

-Aside from playing all the open strings which form a Dsus4 chord, the simplest chord to start with in DADGAG is the D5 chord, which requires just the one finger on the 2nd fret of the G string, or alternatively it can also be played with the 1 – 3 strings muted:
+Aside from playing all the open strings which form a Dsus4 chord, the simplest chord to begin with in DADGAG is the D5 chord, which requires just the one finger on the 2nd fret of the G string, or alternatively it can also be played with the 1 – 3 strings muted:

 If you move the finger on the second fret of the G string to the 5th string a Gadd9/D chord is formed.
 And, if you move down to the 4th string and mute the 6th string you have a lush sounding A7sus4.